Your IP:

 Before turning to a VPN, many wonder if this solution is safe.
 Without further ado — yes, using a VPN is safe, but only if you use a trustworthy provider.
 We know that many free VPNs are out there.
 Yet, however appealing the lack of a price tag might be, one can’t guarantee their safety and reliability.
 In this case, you won’t pay in money, but in limited functionality and a risk of your data being exposed or sold.

 A reliable VPN is a great cybersecurity tool.
 Similar to how you can leave behind footprints when walking, you also leave digital traces when using the internet.
 And a VPN helps you erase those traces (personal information, records of your online activities, and so on) to protect your privacy online.
 But what else can a VPN do?
-Is being an antivirus on the agenda?
+Or, more specifically, do VPNs block viruses?
 Let’s move along to find out.

 No — preventing you from getting viruses isn’t on the VPN’s job description.
 While effective at protecting your privacy, it doesn’t keep viruses at bay on its own.
 Spoiler alert — a VPN can protect you from malware of some sort, though, but more on that in a bit.

-Although a VPN doesn’t protect you against viruses directly, it’s useful in guarding you against other not less alarming things.
+Now, doesn a VPN protect you from viruses?
+Although a VPN doesn’t shield you against malicious programs and files directly, it’s useful in guarding you against other not less alarming things.
 What are they?
 We’ve compiled a list for you.

 Public hotspot snoopers